How to improve your gut health diet and make it better?

 Fats exacerbate inflammation of the small intestinal mucosa in Crohn's disease and ulcerative colitis.
 Patients with chronic inflammatory bowel disease should shed fat, especially saturated fat in meat and dairy products.

-However, as mentioned earlier, the fats found in fish oil (omega 3 fatty acids) can help heal inflamed mucous membranes.
+However, as mentioned earlier, the fats found in fish oil (omega 3 fatty acids) may help heal inflamed mucous membranes.
 Some patients with chronic inflammatory bowel disease have lactose intolerance, ie. sugar found in milk.

-In these patients, diarrhoea is usually aggravated by drinking milk, but the use of yoghurt (not fruit yoghurt), but plain or with the addition of cultures such as acidophilus and other dairy cultures where milk is fermented, can help reduce inflammation of the intestinal mucosa.
+In these patients, diarrhoea is usually aggravated by drinking milk, but the use of yoghurt (not fruit yoghurt), but plain or with the addition of cultures such as acidophilus and other dairy cultures where milk is fermented, may help reduce inflammation of the intestinal mucosa.

 These products should be avoided and not taken when you suffer from chronic intestinal diseases.